-ALD - Assisted Listening Devices
+ALD - Assistive Listening Devices

-Automatic Teller Machines (ATMs)
+Automated Teller Machines (ATMs)

 Baby Changing Stations

-Bags And Backpacks
+Bags and Backpacks

 No bags larger than 16"x16"x8" will be allowed into Nationals Park.
 All bags are subject to inspection.
 Guests are prohibited from bringing hard containers into Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).